AlfrescoPremierServices/alfresco-db-queries/README.md

     - Set database details
     - Set port for web server
     - Adjust Solr cache values coming from solrcore.properties
+    - Set alf_auth_status to false if table does not exists in your database
  - Compile and build application

 Compile and build the application using Maven